 This includes the cost of central university services such as Information Technology (including our systems providing student support and services) and Human Resources.

-For more detailed information please refer to the annual Financial Statements, available at the Freedom of Information website.
+For more detailed information please refer to the annual Financial Statements, available on the Freedom of Information website.

-Funding to run the OU comes from several sources—the largest of which is tuition fees from UK and international students, find out more.
+Funding to run the OU comes from several sources - the largest of which is tuition fees from UK and international students, find out how the OU is funded.